Turkey-Filled Biscuit Spirals

 Adding Turkey Filling and forming Spirals

 - Spread turkey mixture over biscuit dough, leaving 1/2" around the edges.
+A spatula serves well for this purpose.

 - Starting on wide side of rectangle, roll up dough jelly-roll style until a rectangular log is formed.